dzungvpham/raifle/README.md

-# RAIFLE: Reconstruction Attack on Interaction-based Federated Learning
+# RAIFLE: Reconstruction Attack on Interaction-based Federated Learning with Adversarial Data Manipulation

-This is the repository for the paper RAIFLE: Reconstruction Attack on Interaction-based Federated Learning.
+This is the repository for the paper RAIFLE: Reconstruction Attack on Interaction-based Federated Learning with Adversarial Data Manipulation.
 To reproduce our results, please follow the following steps:

 ### Installation: